 The annual death toll on Omani roads is extremely high.
-Many drivers do not adhere to road rules, and visibility on roads can be affected by poor weather.
+Driving practices differ significantly from Australia, and visibility on roads can be affected by poor weather.
 Off-road driving is hazardous as is driving outside Muscat, particularly after dark.
-Road conditions in some parts of the country are poor and there is a risk of camels straying on to the roads.
+Road conditions in some parts of the country are poor and there is a risk of camels straying on to roads.
 Traffic accidents are regarded as one of the most significant risks to those visiting or living in Oman.
 For further advice, see our road travel page.

 Authorisation from the Omani government is required for travel to some areas.